 But waiting and dining at the Peter Pan wasn’t the purgatory it was at other places.
 The Baumgardners had so adorned the property with Victorian antiques, kooky old furniture, statues and other gauds, it was a feast for the eyes.
 There was something interesting to see everywhere one looked, including live peafowl.
 Of course, one hoped to see the cocks fanning their tails.
 The tables were supported by antique sewing-machine bases.
 Fidgety feet could work the treadles and remnant pulleys.
 One could watch the table candles floating like boats in large goblets.
 Wine came in this fancy gadget from which dripped it into the glass.

 The food was a feast, too.
 Quickly after one was seated came a revolving relish tray that featured apple butter.
-I believe the only two entrees were fried chicken and T-bone steak, a nice relief from the detestable horrors and slops that I struggled to get down at other establishments.
+There were only four entrees: fried chicken, T-bone steak (both a nice relief from the detestable horrors and slops that I struggled to get down at other establishments), ham and fried shrimp.
 I can still remember the peas, deep green, al dente and in a tangy butter sauce.
 The Peter Pan Inn was noted for its “corn fritters” or “hush puppies,” little fried balls of corn meal dusted with powdered sugar.

 But like all other good things, this came to an end.
 By the late 70s, the lines were gone and merely one of the five dining rooms was more than sufficient to serve patrons like us who came every Halloween and Christmas.
 I believe our last meal there was at Christmas of ’83.
 The place was then closed for several years.